TEHAMA COUNTY REDISTRICTING

 YOUR NOTICE OF PUBLIC HEARING

-NOTICE IS HEREBY GIVEN that on Tuesday, November 9, 2021 at 6:00 P.M., or soon thereafter as may be heard, in the Board Chambers located at 727 Oak St., Red Bluff, California, the Tehama County Board of Supervisors will conduct a public hearing to review draft maps in the 2020 Redistricting process.
+NOTICE IS HEREBY GIVEN that on Tuesday, December 7, 2021 at 11:00 A.M., or soon thereafter as may be heard, in the Board Chambers located at 727 Oak St., Red Bluff, California, the Tehama County Board of Supervisors will conduct a fourth public hearing to review and adopt an Ordinance confirming the Supervisorial District boundaries in the 2020 Redistricting process.

 All interested persons are invited to attend and be heard.
 Information regarding the redistricting process will be available at the Tehama County Clerk of the Board of Supervisors Office, 633 Washington St., Rm.
 12, Red Bluff, California (530) 527-3287.
 Written comments may be delivered at or prior to the public hearing to the Tehama County Clerk of the Board of Supervisors Office, 633 Washington St., Rm.
 12, or mail to Tehama County Clerk of the Board, P.O.
 Box 250, Red Bluff, California, 96080.

 JENNIFER VISE, Clerk of the Board of Supervisors